 Vedado is the inner-city suburb of Havana filled with tons of history.
 Find out what attractions await on DIY Travel HQ’s Vedado self-guided walking tour.

-Wide boulevards, larger plazas, and a centralized commercial center in a predominantly residential district differentiate Vedado from the remainder of Havana.
+Wide boulevards, larger plazas, and a centralized commercial center in a predominantly residential district are the main things that differentiate Vedado from the remainder of Havana.

 Che Guevara and Camilo Cienfuegos Murals

 Special events aside, the real draw are the huge murals that line the concrete buildings to the north.

 Che Guevara graces the building on the left with the slogan, “Hasta la Victoria Siempre”.